jax-parker/suffolk-sailing-club/README.md

 The live Project can be found [here](https://jax-parker.github.io/suffolk-sailing-club/).</br>
 #### Validation Test Cases
 To validate web accessibility the webiste was tested on [Wave](https://wave.webaim.org/).
 No errors were found.
-Nine alerts were shown but were for items such as an H4 following an H2 instead of an H3 but I decided not to change the CSS.<br>
+Five alerts were shown stating the alt text was not sufficient.
+This was improved and the test rerun but did not improve the score.<br>
 ![Test On Wave](assets/readme-images/wave-accessibility.jpg)<br>

 ### Validation Testing